 Lush little space.

 As if everyone and their mam wasn’t already bleating on about it, the Ouseburn is still literally Newcastle’s up and coming little sister site.
 We even looked at buying in the modern Malings development, thinking forward to Ouseburn 2030 which will surely be a very different place.
 They’re far too rich for what they are, but maybe knowing that we’d have Kiln Workshop & Kitchen (Hume Street, NE6 1LN) on our doorstep might have tipped the scales in favour of the little Newcastle ‘burb.
+Have a look at my Ouseburn food & drink guide for more on the area.

 Once you find it, Kiln is a really interesting space – working kiln and pottery first, with a tiny kitchen serving only ten or so dishes.
 Love them or hate them – there’s communal tables, as well as a few cosier options – the couches by the fire are guaranteed to be taken, and it’s always toasty inside.
 You’ve gotta commend them for growing their own veg outside too.
 Cute, and far too rare, though maybe it just doesn’t get nicked round here.